ixabolfazl/mini-php-mvc/README.md

 # mini-php-mvc
-## a small php project with mvc structure
+### a small php project with mvc structure

+features:
-features:   Write, edit and delete articles along with categories **- Write, edit and delete articles along with categories **
+**Write, edit and delete articles along with categories